Protecting social workers from negligence claims through liability insurance

-Social workers try to do their best to make the right call for everyone involved, but despite their best intentions, they sometimes miss or misconstrue signals.
+Social workers try to do their best to make the right call for everyone involved, but sometimes they may miss or misconstrue signals, or may not get the result the client would like.
 This is why it is absolutely essential that social workers obtain liability insurance before tackling their first case.
-Taking the time to invest in the appropriate insurance policies now to protect against potential lawsuits later can save you a lot of headaches and red tape in the long run.
+Taking the time to invest in the appropriate insurance coverage now to protect against potential lawsuits later can save you a lot of headaches – and money – in the long run.

 Social workers can be sued for negligence

 Every day, social workers run the risk that someone may file a claim against them for negligence.
 This can happen if a client thinks that the social worker did something they shouldn’t have done, or neglected to do something they should have done.
 Even if the suit is found to be without basis, or the social worker is found not to be liable, a lawsuit can be costly to defend.